 Katrina’s work is deeply emotional, complex, and yet elegant.
 She is drawn to pinks, neon greens, and yellows and loves her work to feel happy and full of color.
 Using color, patina, and lines in her art compositions, she visually merges the rawness of urban environments.
 She has found a way to stylistically transform her love of graffiti into her own emotional and expressive art form.

-Here is The Creative Push artist interview with Katrina where she shares her technique, her work and offers advice to other artist starting out!
+Here is The Creative Push artist interview with Katrina where she shares her technique, her work and offers advice to other artists starting out!